Whether it’s your family or it’s a cultural thing, people around the world celebrate Christmas the same – and also very differently.

 Christmas Eve boxes are growing in popularity.

-We may give presents, but at different times we may even do most of our celebrating on a different day altogether but there’s one trend that is taking off in the UK – and if you aren’t already doing it, you will be doing soon – and that’s the giving of ‘pre-Christmas’ presents in the shape of a Christmas Eve box.
+We may give presents, but at different times we may even do most of our celebrating on a different day altogether but there’s one trend that is taking off in the UK – and if you aren’t already doing it, you will be doing so soon – and that’s the giving of ‘pre-Christmas’ presents in the shape of a Christmas Eve box.

 Here, we look at how other countries celebrate Christmas Eve and how you can put together an impressive Christmas Eve box without breaking the bank.